A Dystopian High School Musical Foresaw The College Admissions Scandal

 A: Failing class

 They used the messages in a collage that included headlines from recent news stories ("The Silicon Valley Suicides," "Is class rank valid?") and hung it in the hallway instead of the headshots.
-A banner at the top reads, "Pain is temporary.
+A banner at the top reads: "Pain is temporary.
 Grades last forever."

 "Alone, all the messages seemed crazy," Harlow says.
 "And then we put it all together, and literally everyone feels this way.
 Everyone's parents are saying these things.
 We're all getting these emails.
 It's not good that we're all doing that, but it showed us that there is actually an issue."

-When the show debuted on April 4, Harlow says she and her castmates watched their parents, and their friend's parents, start to understand just how competitive and stressful their lives feel.
+When the show debuted on April 4, Harlow says she and her castmates watched their parents, and their friends' parents, start to understand just how competitive and stressful their lives feel.
 Harlow is hopeful those conversations will continue after the show closes this weekend.